karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 title: "Building a Q&A app capable of answering questions related to your enterprise documents using AWS Bedrock, AWS Kendra, AWS S3 and Streamlit"
 date: 2023-08-10T18:57:03+02:00
 tags: ["python", "openai", "ai", "aws", "genai", "llm"]
-description: "The purpose of this post is to show you how to build another basic Q&A app that is capable of answering questions about your company's internal documents.
-This time we will use AWS Bedrock, AWS Kendra, AWS S3 and Streamlit to build it."
+description: "The purpose of this post is to show you how to build a basic Q&A app capable of answering questions about your company's internal documents.
+But this time, we will use only AWS services to build it, to be precise: AWS Bedrock, AWS Kendra and AWS S3 (plus Streamlit for the user interface)."
 draft: true
 ---

 > **Just show me the code!**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit).

-A couple of months ago, I wrote a post about how to build a quick Q&A app (powered by an LLM) capable of answering questions related to your private documents.
-You can find the post in [here](https://www.mytechramblings.com/posts/building-a-csharp-enhancing-app-using-openai-gpt4-and-streamlit/).
+A couple of months ago, I wrote a post about how to build a Q&A app using OpenAI GPT-4 capable of answering questions related to your private documents.
+You read it, in [here](https://www.mytechramblings.com/posts/building-a-csharp-enhancing-app-using-openai-gpt4-and-streamlit/).

 To build it, we were using the following services:
 -  ``Azure OpenAI GPT-4``
 -  ``Pinecone``

-Now, I want to built a very similar app, but using **only AWS services** (+ Streamlit for the UI).
+In this post, **I want to built exactly the same app, but using only AWS services (+ Streamlit for the UI)**.

-But before we start talking tech stuff, I think it’s necessary to explain a couple of concepts to better understand how the app will work.
+That way, we can see and compare how the process of creating this type of apps differs when we use managed AWS services vs Azure services.

+Before we start developing the app, let me revisit a couple of concepts that I believe are key when building such applications (apps that use a LLM model to answer questions related to our private documents).
+I've already discussed these topics in the _"Building a Q&A app using Azure OpenAI GPT-4"_ post, but I think it's necessary to emphasize these concepts.

-# **How can an LLM model respond to a question about topics it doesn't know about?**
+# **How can an LLM respond to a question about topics it doesn't know about?**

 We have two options for enabling our LLM model to understand and answer our private domain-specific questions: